 Clinical bodies identified a number of documents that provide some level of guidance on the issue of consent.
-These documents are the 2006 Consensus Statement,172 the 2016 Consensus Statement Update,173 and the 2013 Victorian Decision-Making Principles.174 suggest[s] that informed consent is achieved through shared decision making, involving education, sharing of risks/benefits, articulating uncertainties in the care and outcomes of people born with variations in sex characteristics, and providing time for the patient and family to articulate back the risks and benefits of each option.175
+These documents are the 2006 Consensus Statement, the 2016 Consensus Statement Update, and the 2013 Victorian Decision-Making Principles.

+One clinical body observed that the 2016 Consensus Statement Update suggest[s] that informed consent is achieved through shared decision making, involving education, sharing of risks/benefits, articulating uncertainties in the care and outcomes of people born with variations in sex characteristics, and providing time for the patient and family to articulate back the risks and benefits of each option.